relogu/Federated-Learning-Project/flower_make_moons_test/README.md

 A simple toy dataset was chosen to set up a classification toy model to perform some simulations in FL setting.
-From the \verb|scikit-learn| Python package, which provides a wide set of generators for toy datsets, the \verb|datasets.make_moons| generator was picked up.
+From the `scikit-learn` Python package, which provides a wide set of generators for toy datsets, the `datasets.make_moons` generator was picked up.
 This function produces the requested number of points in a 2-D space drawing two interleaving circles, as the following figure shows.
 ![interleaving circles](images/make_moons_example.png?raw=true)